 This semester’s speakers include:

-Past speakers have included Ellen Idler (Emory University), Neal Krause (University of Michigan), Peter Van Ness (Yale University), Marc Musick (University of Texas at Austin), and Harold Koenig (Duke University).
+Past speakers have included Ellen Idler (Emory University), Neal Krause (University of Michigan), Peter Van Ness (Yale University), Marc Musick (University of Texas at Austin), and Harold Koenig (Duke University), Michael McCullough (University of Miami), and Jennifer Allen (Tufts University).